Cholecystokinin: Structure

 Cholecystokinin is a member of the gastrin/cholecystokinin family of peptide hormones and is very similar in structure to gastrin, another gastrointestinal hormone.
 CCK and gastrin share the same five C-terminal amino acids.
 CCK is composed of varying numbers of amino acids depending on post-translational modification of the 150-amino acid precursor, preprocholecystokinin.
 Thus, the CCK peptide hormone exists in several forms, each identified by the number of amino acids it contains, e.g., CCK-58, CCK-33, CCK-22 and CCK-8.
 CCK58 assumes a helix-turn-helix configuration.
 Biological activity resides in the C-terminus of the peptide.
 Most CCK peptides have a sulfate group attached to a tyrosine located seven residues from the C-terminus (see tyrosine sulfation).
 This modification is crucial for the ability of CCK to activate the cholecystokinin A receptor.
 Nonsulfated CCK peptides also occur, which consequently cannot activate the CCK-A receptor, but their biological role remains unclear.

 Function

 CCK plays important physiological roles both as a neuropeptide in the central nervous system and as a peptide hormone in the gut.
 It is the most abundant neuropeptide in the central nervous system.
-CCK has been researched thoroughly for its role in digestion and it participates in a number of processes such as digestion, satiety and anxiety.
+CCK has been researched thoroughly for its role in digestion In addition to its role in digestion, CCK is involved in regulating various behavioral phenomena, including satiety, appetite, anxiety, thermoregulation, sexual behavior, memory, and the response to drugs of abuse, particularly within the cortex and limbic regions of the brain.